weareblahs/WSAUtilities/README.md

 ## InstallAPK
 This script installs APK files through ADB (`platform-tools` to be specific) with a wizard-like interface.
 You need to drag and drop the APK to the command prompt window.

+Here's how to use it:
+1. Run Windows Subsystem for Android™, then click "Files".
+This triggers ADB to be active.
+Then, turn on "Developer mode". on the Windows Subsystem for Android window.
+2. Drag and drop the APK file to the command prompt window.
+3. Press "Enter".
+4. Let it install.
+5. If you want to install another APK, type "Yes" then press "Enter".

 ## TODO: Fixes and Improvements
  - Turn Windows Features On or Off in batch script (WSAInstall)
  - curl: https://store.rg-adguard.net/api/GetFiles (POST?) and get MSIX URL.
 Currently guiding users who uses this script to copy the link from https://store.rg-adguard.net/.
 (WSAInstall)